alloyzeus/az-wall/README.md

   correlate with others.
 Some individual pains could be addressed with a single solution.
 - Reality-check by reproducing existing, in-production systems.
+- Being transparent and open by generating codebase rather than fully black-box systems.
+System owners could inspect the codebase of their systems and they have the options to continue the development of those systems manually.

 ## The Methodology